What is Kiosk – Kiosk Definition, Types and Evolution

 • Multiple units are typically standalone and in a line to help traffic flow

 Your typical kiosk today is very much different than those.
-They are self-service kiosks, usually electronic, and can be found in all walks of life.
+They are self-service kiosks, typically electronic, and can be found in various settings.
 The form factor ranges from a mobile device to a tablet to a larger enclosures (usually metal but also plastic and wood).

 Our latest definition?
 A terminal that allows customers or employees to get information and/or conduct a transaction, without the assistance of a person.
 It may or may not have a touchscreen for example.